-For those you want to avoid any highway there is the private road across the property 'Boxwood', You will exit Mendooran to the south on Yarrow Rd then via a private road to Pinehurst Rd turning right into Cobbora Rd 5.6km from Merrygoen and 21.4km from Cobbora Station.
-Permission can be arranged, and a detailed map provided by David Allworth (mobile: 0408 726 038 or email: djallworth@gmail.com).
+For those you want to avoid any highway there is the private road just south of Mendooran that provides that facility.
+Permission for its use can be arranged, and a detailed map provided by David Allworth (mobile: 0408 726 038 or email: djallworth@gmail.com) or Mick Cooper.